| Home |

 There was a discussion whether husbandry information for threatened wild animals, available via Internet, may promote interest in keeping them as pets, or whether awareness of problems and a possible increase of life span in captivity will rather reduce the amount of illegal pet trade.
 Any information allowing to verify this would be very interesting (mail-contact).
 Experience showed that lorises are bought illegally, even if the buyers have no idea how to keep them, so at present the majority believes that longevity of captive lorises increased from few months to possibly about 18 years (their natural life-span) will probably lead to diminished pet trade.
 If openly offered husbandry information promotes pet trade, this chapter may, in the future, be only available to authorized institutions such as rescue facilities or zoos via password.

-Experience with captive care still leaves many
+Experience with captive care still leaves

 questions open.
-Particularly inadequate nutrition may cause health problems
+Particularly inadequate nutrition may cause

-or death of animals, this chapter therefore still needs careful consideration
+or death of animals, this chapter therefore still needs

 before included here.
-Please do not blame us for any consequences when
+Please do not blame us for any

-you apply the information offered here and help further improve it when
+you apply the information offered here and help further

 possible.
 Regular observation of captive animals (see figures

-of signs of problems in the disease database) and non-invasive health
+of signs of problems in the disease database) and

-checks, for instance with urine dipsticks, may help to notice problems
+checks, for instance with urine dipsticks, may help to notice

 in time.